 Couples often ask me if mediation will end-up being a waste of time if they are unable to resolve EVERY issue.
 The answer is definitely not.
 One of mediations unique advantage and benefit is that it's not an "all-or-nothing" process.
 Of course, my goal is to help every couple resolve every issue facing them in their divorce.
 However, sometimes, despite the best efforts of all parties, there may be an issue or two that the couple just cannot resolve; they each may have a good-faith disagreement.
 If that situation were to happen to you, mediation is still productive and helpful.
 However, in that case, instead of the settlement agreements resolving every issue, they would resolve "almost" every issue.
 When the couple then files for the Uncontested Divorce with the Court, instead of indicating in their court filing that they completed mediation and resolved all issues (which are reflected in a settlement agreement), they would advise the court that they resolved almost every issue but need the court/judge to resolve 1 or 2 specific issues that are still in dispute.
 Thus, the court/judge would then get involved to help the couple resolve those open-issues and the rest of the issues in the divorce would follow according to the agreement I drafted for the couple following the mediation sessions.

 Absolutely!
 Regardless which county you live in Florida, I can help you.
-We will conduct the mediation session(s) via a Zoom video conference session.
-Read more in the next FAQ.
+Read more in the next FAQ about where and how I hold the mediation sessions.

-At the present time, I am holding the mediations via a Zoom video conference session.
-In these sessions, each spouse can login remotely, from the same or different locations, via phone or video.
+I conduct mediation sessions either in my private office located in Boca Raton or via a Zoom video session.
+In the video sessions, each spouse can login remotely, from the same or different locations, via phone or video.
 There is no difference in the quality of the mediation sessions whether held in-office or via video/phone call-in sessions.
-Depending upon current conditions, I may offer the option to mediate at my private office in Boca Raton.

-Eric created a unique video blog answering your questions about the benefits of his $1,600 predictable flat-fee.
+Eric created a unique video blog answering your questions about the benefits of his $2,000 predictable flat-rate fee.

 Please click on the following link to view Eric's video and read his blog about the benefits of his Flat-Fee pricing: Benefits of Flat-Fee Blog.